EUDR requirements and how we prepare for it

 Our commitment

-The aim of the EUDR regulation is fully in line with the commitment of Blaser Trading to reduce the negative impact of coffee production on the environment.
+The aim of the EUDR Regulation is fully in line with Blaser Trading's commitment to reducing the negative impact of coffee production on the environment.

-The EU had originally planned to introduce the EUDR Regulation from January 1, 2025.
-This deadline has now been postponed by one year to December 30, 2025.
-Blaser Trading will ensure that we only sell EUDR-compliant coffee to our customers in the EU by then.
-On request and subject to availability, also to customers in Switzerland and outside an EU country.
-We will work with you to ensure that your green coffee is delivered with all the necessary information.
+The EU had originally planned to introduce the EUDR Regulation on 1 January 2025.
+This deadline has now been postponed for a second time by one year to 30 December 2026.
+Blaser Trading will ensure that from this date onwards, we will only sell EUDR-compliant coffee to our customers in the EU.
+Regardless of the renewed postponement, Blaser Trading is continuing its efforts to shape the transition actively and responsibly to EUDR compliance.
+Upon request and subject to availability, we also supply EUDR-compliant coffee to customers in Switzerland and outside the EU.
+We work with you to ensure that your green coffee beans are delivered with all the necessary information.

 The EUDR regulation briefly explained:

-EUDR is a regulation and stands for the EU Regulation on deforestation-free products.
-The objective of the EU regulation is to halt deforestation.
-Coffee is one of the seven commodities included and thus required to be “deforestation-free” from cut-off date of 31.12.2020.
+The EUDR is a regulation and stands for the EU Regulation on deforestation-free products.
+The specific aim of this regulation is to stop deforestation.
+Coffee is one of the seven raw materials covered by the regulation and must therefore be ‘deforestation-free’ from 31 December 2020.

-The EUDR came into force on June 29, 2023.
-By December 30 2025, all coffee that is placed on the EU market and made legally available, must be EUDR-compliant.
+The EUDR came into force on 29 June 2023.
+As of 30 December 2026, all coffee placed on the EU market and legally supplied must be EUDR-compliant.

 Due-Diligence Statement DDS

-A due diligence declaration (DDS) must be uploaded to the EUDR information system for each delivery by December 30 2025.
-Art.
-9 of the Directive specifies the information that is required to be in the DDS:
+From 30 December 2026, a due diligence statement (DDS) must be uploaded to the EUDR information system for each delivery.
+Article 9 of the Directive specifies the information that must be included in the due diligence statement:

-• - geolocation of all plots of land where the coffee has been produced
+• Geographical location of all plots where the coffee was grown

-• - production in accordance with relevant country legislation
+• Production in accordance with relevant national regulations

 Risk Assessment (Art.
 10) and Risk mitigation (Art.
 11)

-It is also mandatory to conduct regular risk assessment of the supply chains and have risk mitigation procedures and measures in place to effectively manage risks.
+Supply chains must undergo regular risk assessments, and procedures and measures for risk mitigation must be in place to effectively manage risks.

 For further details, find the EUDR Directive here (also available in German, Italian, French, Spanish)